chickensoft-games/GodotEnv/README.md

 ### 🌎 Remote Addons

 GodotEnv can install addons from remote git repositories.
 Below is the addon specification for an addon from a remote git repository.
-The url can be any valid git remote url.
+The url can be any valid git remote url, and the subfolder specifies which folder within the addon repository will be copied into your project.

 ```json
 {